mcvoid/mcvoid.github.io/content/docs/game-master-kit/monsters/_index.md

 Condition               | -      | Save or get condition (poison, paralysis, confusion) on successful attack Construct               | -      | Unharmed by gas; unaffected by charm, hold, and sleep spells.
-Damage resistance       | -      | Half or no damage to certain damage types Infravision             | -      | Can see in the dark short range Lycanthrope             | 3      | Has human form, Mundane damage immunity, Summon 1d2 animals, wolfsbane forces Cha save or flee, Losing 1/2 total HP to lycanthrope attacks contracts infection
+Damage resistance       | -      | Half or no damage to certain damage types Division                | -      | Attacking with edged weapons produces 2HD clones of the monster Infravision             | -      | Can see in the dark short range Lycanthrope             | 3      | Has human form, Mundane damage immunity, Summon 1d2 animals, wolfsbane forces Cha save or flee, Losing 1/2 total HP to lycanthrope attacks contracts infection
 Movement                | -      | Gain a fly/swim/burrow/hover, etc speed